-For all the reasons given above, no Hebrew or Christian author before AD 135 interpreted Isa 11.1-3 as speaking of a "sevenfold" spirit, or connected Isa 11.1-3 with the seven spirits of Revelation.
-Understanding the poetic structure of the Isa passage
+For all the reasons given above, no Hebrew or Christian author before AD 135 interpreted Isaiah 11.1-3 as speaking of a "sevenfold" Spirit, or connected Isaiah 11.1-3 with the seven spirits of Revelation.
+Understanding the poetic structure of the Isaiah passage and its allusion to Proverbs 8 prohibits both a sevenfold idea as well as any hint of seven (or six) distinct spirits in Isaiah 11.1-3.

-&lt;sup>14 Rick Brannan, et al.
+15 Rick Brannan, et al.

-A passage does exist in the pseudepigraphal 1 Enoch that does seem to describe seven distinct qualities of the Holy Spirit.
+A passage does exist in the pseudepigraphal 1 Enoch16 that seems to describe seven distinct qualities of the Holy Spirit.
 Charlesworth renders the verse this way:

 On that day, they shall lift up in one voice, blessing, glorifying, and extolling in the spirit of faith, in the spirit of wisdom and patience, in the spirit of mercy, in the spirit of justice and peace, and in the spirit of generosity.
 They shall all say in one voice, 'Blessed [is he] and may the name of the Lord of the Spirits be blessed forever and evermore.'
-16
+17

-Notice, however, that while this passage mentions seven spirits, it includes no unifying heading that explicitly combines them as referring to the one Holy Spirit of YHVH.
+Notice, however, that while this passage mentions seven spirits, it includes no unifying heading that explicitly combines them as referring to the one Holy Spirit of Yahveh.
 The passage may refer to the Holy Spirit, but it never mentions the Holy Spirit in the context.
 On the contrary, it mentions many other spiritual entities.
 The preceding verse reads,

-And he will summon all the forces of the heavens, and all the holy ones above, and the forces of the Lord-the cherubim, seraphim, ophanim, all the angels of governance, the Elect One, and the other forces on earth [and] over the water.
+And he will summon all the forces of the heavens, and all the holy ones above, and the forces of the Lord - the cherubim, seraphim, ophanim, all the angels of governance, the Elect One, and the other forces on earth [and] over the water.18

-Thus, because of the lack of a heading or any other clear indicator that 1En 61.11 has the Holy Spirit in view, we can hardly imagine that this pseudepigraphal passage would somehow become John's model for referring to the Holy Spirit as "the seven spirits of God" in his revelation.
+Thus, because of the lack of a heading or any other clear indicator that 1 Enoch 61.11 has the Holy Spirit in view, we can hardly imagine that this pseudepigraphal passage would somehow become John's model for referring to the Holy Spirit as "the seven spirits of God" in his revelation.